 Procedures for International Visitors

-Visitors traveling to the United States from all countries (including the visa waiver countries) are required to register personal details online at least three (3) days in advance of travel.
+Visitors traveling to the United States from all countries (including the visa waiver countries) are required to register personal details online at least three days in advance of travel.
 The Department of Homeland Security (DHS) Electronic System for Travel Authorization (ESTA) has a fee of 14.00, automated system used to determine the eligibility of visitors to travel to the United States.
-It collects the same information as the paper I-94W form you usually complete enroute to the United States.
+It collects the same information as the paper I-94W form usually completed enroute to the United States.
 ESTA applications may be submitted at any time prior to travel.
 An ESTA authorization generally will be valid for up to two years.
 DHS recommends that travelers submit an ESTA application as soon as they begin travel plans.
-Click here for further details.
+More information is available on the DHS website.

 Meeting attendees are encouraged to apply for visas as early as possible.
 Registration refunds will not be issued for denied visas.
 As part of security procedures, applications for visas are sent to the State Department for a security review.
-For further information, visit the State Department web site.
-You can also visit the International Visitors Office website.
-We advise scientists traveling to the United States to apply for a visa as early as possible; at least three months before visa is needed.
+We advise scientists traveling to the United States to apply for a visa as early as possible; at least three months before the visa is needed.
 Please check with your local U.S. consulate or embassy to find out the earliest that you may apply for a visa.